 Take a walk on the more exotic side with panax ginseng, a plant that grows naturally in China, Korea and far eastern Siberia.
 The root of panax ginseng has traditionally been used to—among other things—improve physical stamina, work efficiency and athletic endurance.
 Which should make it clear why it made it onto our list.

-In traditional Chinese medicine panax ginseng is often used to treat E.D., and multiple studies have found the herb to be both safe and effective.5 For example, in one study when 45 men with E.D. took red ginseng they reported significant improvement in their symptoms, compared to guys who got a placebo.6
+In traditional Chinese medicine panax ginseng is often used to treat E.D., and multiple studies have found the herb to be both safe and effective.5 In one study when 45 men with E.D. took red ginseng they reported significant improvement in their symptoms, compared to guys who got a placebo.6

-Oh, and ladies, this one can reportedly help with your libido too!7
+Oh, and ladies, experts say this one can reportedly help with your libido too!7

 1. “Oral L-citrulline supplementation improves erection hardness in men with mild erectile dysfunction,” Urology.
 2011 Jan;77(1):119-22